PhantomCybernetics/phntm_bridge_docs/ui/user-input.rst

     :align: right
     :class: user-input-ui

-Keyboard keys, gamepad buttons and axis, as well as virutal touch gamepad and buttons can be configured to generate certain kinds of ROS messages that the machine may already understand (such as `sensor_msgs/msg/Joy`, `geometry_msgs/msg/Twist` or `TwistStamped`).
+Keyboard keys, gamepad buttons and axes, as well as virutal touch gamepad and buttons can be configured to generate certain kinds of ROS messages that the machine may already understand (such as `sensor_msgs/msg/Joy`, `geometry_msgs/msg/Twist` or `TwistStamped`).
 You can also call ROS services and trigger various UI functions.
 A completely unique output can be achieved by implementing a custom `input driver`.

 This provides a plug-and-play enhancement of existing teleop and control mechanisms, while improving user experience, overcoming the typical range limitation of Bluetooth, and offering vastly more flexibility.